Sarmadkh/Scriptor/README.md

 $1, $2, $3 in the redirect urls will match the text that the stars matched.
 Examples:
 - __http://example.com/*__ matches http://example.com/foobar, $1 is foobar.
 - __http://*.example.com/*__ matches http://www.example.com/foobar, $1 is www, $2 is foobar.

+## Todo List
+1. Make a code run on all sites